xolox/vim-colorscheme-switcher/README.md

 Unzip the most recent ZIP archives of the [vim-colorscheme-switcher] [dcs] and [vim-misc] [dms] plug-ins inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and execute the command `:helptags ~/.vim/doc` (use `:helptags ~\vimfiles\doc` instead on Windows).
 Now try it out: Execute `:NextColorScheme` to switch to the next color scheme.

-If you didn't change the plug-in's configuration you can now use the `F8` and `Shift-F8` keys to switch to the next/previous color scheme.
+If you didn't change the plug-in's configuration you can now use the `F8` and `Shift-F8` keys to switch to the next/previous color scheme and `Control-F8` to switch to a random color scheme.

 If you prefer you can also use [Pathogen] [pathogen], [Vundle] [vundle] or a similar tool to install & update the [vim-colorscheme-switcher] [github-colorscheme-switcher] and [vim-misc] [github-misc] plug-ins using a local clone of the git repository.